 Background: Eric Saward adapts his own scripts just six months after they aired.

 Notes: The introduction follows the nocturnal explorations of a fox (and later on, a badger watches events).
 The chapter expands upon the ill-fated family of the Squire, who is named here ‘Sir John’.
-Preparing for her return home, Tegan remembers how her favourite aunt was murdered by the Master, but there’s no mention of her possession by the Mara on Kinda, so this doesn’t necessarily follow on from the previous televised story (and while she apologises to Nyssa for being maudlin about her own Aunt, she seems to forget that Nyssa has lost her father, stepmother and every other person she’s ever known, so…).
+Preparing for her return home, Tegan remembers how her favourite aunt was murdered by the Master, but there’s no mention of her possession by the Mara on Kinda, so this doesn’t necessarily follow on from the previous televised story (and while she apologises to Nyssa for being maudlin about her own Aunt, she seems to forget that, thanks to the Master, Nyssa has lost her father, stepmother and every other person she’s ever known, so…).

 The Doctor deduces that the aliens are Terileptils thanks to an insignia on the wreck of their craft.
 The Terileptil leader is over seven feet tall with a head like a small Tyrannosaurus Rex.
 It has ‘lively, intelligent, magenta eyes’.
 Yes, plural – the disfigurement is ‘on the left side, a large carbuncle-like growth and heavy scarring that covered his whole cheek’.
 That’s left as you look at it, not his left, and doesn’t include a missing eye.
 When the android enters her bedroom, Nyssa plays dead to avoid it from shooting her.
 As the Doctor and his friends catch up with the Terileptil leader, he is ‘seated at a desk… pen in hand, writing’.